 2.1 Key Ingredients

-• Sausage: Common choices include Italian sausage for a mild flavor, smoked sausage for a more robust taste, or spicy sausage for those who enjoy a kick.
+- Sausage: Italian sausage gives a mild flavor, smoked sausage has a stronger taste, or use spicy sausage if you want heat.

-• Rice: White rice is the most traditional choice, but brown rice or a mix can also be used for added nutrition and texture.
+- Rice: White rice is most common, but brown rice or a mix work too for more nutrition and a nuttier texture.

 2.2 Optional Ingredients

-• Spices and seasonings: Garlic, paprika, and black pepper offer depth to the flavor profile.
+- Spices and seasonings: Garlic, paprika, black pepper or oregano give more depth and flavor.

 Nutritional Profile